Fannon/mobo-documentation/Modeling/hardware-tutorial.md

 Create the template at `/swm_template/Headers/NetworkPrinterHeader`:

 **NOTE**: Don't forget to add a new line after the headline!
-Since wikitext is not whitespace insensitive and you might break the layout otherwise.
+Wikitext is whitespace sensitive - you might break functions/layout by ommitting whitespaces.

 ```text
 =Network Printer=